 1900 Wazee Street, Suite 100, Denver, CO 80202

 About Roth Sheppard Architects

-The renovation and remodel to the 1950s 3,000-square-foot Hughes / Brody residence implemented the use of a high ceiling concept, paired with a wall of glass windows in the dining room and long windows in the living room.
-The artsy, modern aesthetic is emboldened by clean, simplistic, angular visuals.
-A private, partially covered patio creates cozy outdoor space that feels seamlessly integrated into the home’s layout.
-The 1,480 square-foot addition to a low 1950s suburban ranch house in Lakewood uses double sets of windows, an open lower and upper level, and a bathroom fireplace to cultivate a visual that mingles contemporary mountain spa with progressive urban add-on.
+For the renovation and remodel to the 1950s 3,000-square-foot Hughes/Brody Residence in Denver, the firm chose a high ceiling concept, paired with modern design elements that include a wall of glass windows in the dining room and long windows in the living room.
+The artsy, modern-contemporary aesthetic is emboldened by clean, simplistic, angular visuals.
+A private, partially covered patio creates a welcoming outdoor space that feels seamlessly integrated into the home’s layout.
+The same intimate and thoughtful design approach can be found in the firm’s other projects.
+For instance, the 1,480 square-foot addition to a low 1950s suburban ranch house in Lakewood uses double sets of windows, an open lower and upper level, and a bathroom fireplace to cultivate a visual that mingles themes of contemporary mountain spa with a progressive urban add-on.

 Semple Brown Design Firm

 AIA Design Awards,